JingLi001/Sentiment-Analysis/README.md

 These reviews are important to the business holders as they can take business decisions according to the analysis results of users' opinions about their products.
 I am interested in exploring this field to better solve realistic issues like making marketing plan based on the sentiment analysis from customers' reviews.

-The source of data is [IMDb dataset], which provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.
+The source of data is [IMDb datase](http://ai.stanford.edu/~amaas/data/sentiment/) to take you there., which provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.
 The following questions will be illustrated:
-* What is the data like ?
+*What is the data like ?
-* How to deal with the raw data ?
+*How to deal with the raw data ?
-* How to build models to identify the results ?
+*How to build models to identify the results ?
-* Which methods can we try to improve the accuracy ?
+*Which methods can we try to improve the accuracy ?